-- If you are not actively using your lawn, consider replacing it with more ecologically functional plants such as native perennials, shrubs and trees. - If there is an opportunity to capture stormwater runoff that is currently getting away, consider installing a raingarden.
+- If you are not actively using your lawn, consider removing some to add native perennials, shrubs and trees. - If there is an opportunity to capture stormwater runoff that is currently getting away, consider installing a raingarden.
 Raingardens can be incorporated into larger planting beds. - Think about the paths of travel throughout the yard.
 Consider the seating, play and pet areas, as well as your existing landscape beds and trees.
 Would reorganizing any of these functional areas create any new opportunities for stormwater capture or native plantings? - Call 811 to have underground utilities located, and be aware of private utilities connecting to garages.